jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 This chord movement in a descending fifth (or ascending fourth) is a standard aspect of jazz and euroclassical idioms.

+Listeners of these types of music have heard V-I cadences so often, they have formed an expectation that the V will often lead to the I.
+This common expectation reinforces and enables the tricks of harmonic function.
+On the other hand,
+listeners who have little experience of hearing music with V-I cadences will not have the same expectations, and will not have the same response to harmonic functions.

 ### Circle of fifths progressions

 Jazz takes the cadential movement of descending fifths even further,